How to Save at Disney (75 Tips)

 Southwest Rapid Rewards Plus

-If the main reason you want a good credit card for Disney is for travel, then the Southwest card is the best.
+If the main reason you want a good credit card for Disney is for traveling to Disney, then the Southwest card is the best.
 You get points towards flights, as well as other perks involving travel.
 If you reach 135k points in a year, you get a free companion pass that allows you to bring someone free on every. single. flight.
 It’s good for the rest of the year, plus all of the next year.
 That’s what makes the Southwest rewards program better than the other airlines.
-The sign up bonus will typically get you a big jump towards your goal right out of the gate.
+The sign up bonus will typically get you a big jump towards your goal right out of the gate (pun intended).
+Orlando is a Southwest hub, so there are lots of great flights to MCO with this card.

 Gift Card Discounts